 Jogwheels

-The Denon Prime 4 offers DJs 6-inch metal jogwheels.
-They are solid and capable.
 Included on the jogwheels is a small display screen.
 This can display music artwork or a logo of your choice.
-While this looks great and adds a layer of personalization I’d have preferred to see some track info here.
-The only useful piece of information it offers is loop length.
+While this looks great and adds a layer of personalization, I’d have preferred to see some track info here, like what is available on some Pioneer DJ controllers.
 You can also alter the color of the ring on the touch capacitive jogwheels to suit your preference.

 Solid jogwheels with customization options.